g-zajac/mkdosc-playground/docs/flashPLC.md

 Connect the ST-link USB dongle (programmer) to a USB port and clip the PLC board.

-!!! failure
+!!!
+Warning

-        The clip pin order works ONLY with the sink PLC ver 1.0.3 older version have diferent order and need to be wire manually without the clip.
+        The clip pin order works ONLY with the sink PLC ver 1.0.3 older version have diferent pins order and need to be wire manually, the clip can not be used.

-4 wires need to be connected from programmer to PLC:
+Fro flashin 4 wires need to be connected from programmer to PLC only:

  - 3V3
  - GND
  - CLK
  - DIO

 ![PLC programmer](assets/flashing-plc.jpg)